 Certain diagnoses benefit from Occupational Therapy.
 These include:

 - Down's Syndrome

 - Developmental Disorders

 - Genetic Syndromes

-ITS occupational therapists help with emotional regulation.
+ITS occupational therapists help with emotional regulation therapy solutions for your children.
 Teaching children calming strategies and assessing sensory integration issues will help you to understand the reasons why your child is having difficulties in their school setting.